blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Letters Mohammed Sent to Rulers.md

 # How a normal person would write a letter

 Hello.
-I'm a "so and so" person who believes in "so and so", and I'd like to convey its message to the people for that noble reason.
-I kindly
+I'm "so and so", and I believe "so and so", and I'd like to convey its message to the people for that noble reason.
+I kindly request your approval for me to proceed with the matter.

-Hello.
-I'm "so and so", a "so and so" from "so and so"

 For example:
 > Hello.
 I'm Zotap, and I identify myself as a Messenger from God, the most Merciful and Beneficent.
 I would like to convey his message to the people of your nation, so that they may receive the benefits of God and be safe from the punishment that will otherwise befall on them in the afterlife.
-The core tenets of this religion of God are that God the creator of this world, Almighty and Most Merciful, is one in form and essence, and he is a jealous God who forbids the worship of man-made idols, and that there is an eternal Afterlife that leads you either to Paradise or Hell for those who believe in his message and follows his law.
+The core tenets of this religion of God is that God Almighty, the creator of this world, the Most Beneficent and Most Merciful, is one in form and essence, and he is a jealous God who forbids the worship of man-made idols, and that there is an eternal Afterlife that leads you either to Paradise or Hell for those who believe in his message and follows his law.
 >
 > I am required to deliver this message to all people, by the command of God.
-I request your approval for me to proceed with my invitation of your nation to the law of God.
+I request your approval for me to proceed with my invitation of your nation to His religion.

+- "I am the final Messenger of God" or "I identify myself as the fi" would have to be followed up by why he is a "final" Messenger, and then he would have to mention that it is because God's law is one and that he is tired of all those who have corrupted the
 # How Mohammed wrote letters
 ## Khosrau II of Persia
 - https://old.reddit.com/r/exmuslim/comments/4610ap/prophet_muhammads_threatening_letter_to_persian/